Can an American work legally in Spain as an English teacher?

 The Spanish student visa is an odd animal.
 It allows residency in Spain for its period of validity, it is renewable and it has a work provision that is the epitome of vague.
 The work provision states that the holder may work as long as the work relates to the course sector, that the work does not impede studies and that the work is not full-time.
 It states that the job can be voluntary or a paid position.
 Spanish law states that a full-time position is between 35 to 40 hours a week.

 Your average English teacher in Spain, legal or not, usually works between 20 to 25 hours a week.

 EBC offers a student visa eligible, one academic year study programme (Road2Spain) in conjunction with a Cervantes Institute Spanish school in Madrid.
 If you want to come to Spain, study Spanish (course sector “language learning”) and teach without worrying about looking over your shoulder, it is a very good option.

 Getting a work permit through “normal” channels

 There is no such thing as a temporary or short-term work permit for foreigners in Spain.
 You must be an EU resident.
-As an EU resident you’re able to apply for a English teaching job or any short term job like the ones offered by Season Workers.
+As an EU resident you’re able to apply for a English teaching job or any short term job.

 If you want to get a work permit for Spain, it automatically means you are here for the long-term.
 If you are not planning to make Spain your permanent home, getting a work permit is not even worth considering.